Institution profiling / Regional ISP

 QuarterMedium policy sensitivity

-If WURZELLOS were to become operationally active by announcing IP prefixes, establishing peering arrangements, or being linked to a known parent entity, it would shift from a passive registry entry to an active network participant.
+If WURZELLOS were to become operationally active by announcing IP prefixes, establishing peering arrangements, or being linked to a known parent entity, it would shift from a passive registry entry to an active network entity.
 That transition would impact routing visibility, potential risk surfaces, and the ability to assess infrastructure dependencies in the regions where it operates.

 YearNext quarter outlook